CDSoft/cdtux/README.md

 in a classical subnetwork (`192.168.0.0/24`).

-You can use `nmap` (*on your desktop or laptop*) to discover the Rasperry Pi IP address:
+You can use `nmap` (*on your desktop or laptop*) to discover the Raspberry Pi IP address:

 ~~~~~~~~~~ sh
 sudo apt install nmap